News, Notifications & Updates

 3. Hotel booking information will be available online on Feb.
 18, 2021.
 Hotel costs include room and board, plus transport to and from the airport.

-4. Once a negative covid-19 test result is obtained, international students will notify Memorial’s Internationalization Office by emailing firstname.lastname@example.org and boarding a flight to St. John’s or Deer Lake (if going to Grenfell Campus) where they will then complete the mandatory 14 day self-isolation period.
-As is already the case, covid-19 testing is required towards the end of the 14-day isolation period.
+4. International students will board a flight to St. John’s or Deer Lake (if going to Grenfell Campus), after the hotel stay, where they will then complete the mandatory 14 day self-isolation period.
+Covid-19 testing is required towards the end of the 14-day isolation period.
+International students must email email@example.com if they're unable to travel to NL on the intended arrival date.

 These new steps are in addition to the current protocols for international student arrivals at Memorial outlined below: